Skip to main content

 Posted by DS Medical Admin on 1st Jun 2022

 Tourniquets are a vital part of any first aiders medical kit bag.
 Dating back to the fourth century BC where they were used to ease the bleeding of wounded soldiers.
 In 1718, tourniquets were first used in surgery and in 1785 were advocated as an essential piece of equipment for Royal Navy sailors to carry.
-Now, tourniquets are used in hospitals, by medical professionals, in combat and in mass injury situations.
+Now, tourniquets are used in hospitals, by medical professionals, in combat and mass injury situations.

 Tourniquets are used to apply a huge amount of pressure to a limb, without stopping the flow of blood completely.
 It’s important to understand the correct way to use a tourniquet, as although they have saved countless lives they are frequently misused.
 We’ve outlined the main points to remember when applying a tourniquet below: